 It is important that you know everything about its advantages and disadvantages before installing engineered wood flooring for your floor.
 Engineered wood flooring is closest to real wood flooring.
 But due to its upper layer being real wood veneers, it looks like real wood.
 But it is not as good as the real wooden flooring.

-You should know, how much it costs for engineered wood flooring when its installation and repair?
+You should know how much it costs for engineered wood flooring when it’s installed and repaired?

 These are some advantages and disadvantages of Engineered Wood Flooring.

 The excellent properties of engineered wood flooring are that it looks exactly like a real wood texture.
 Good quality engineered wood looks exactly like a solid board and is also more durable.

 2. It does not expand like solid wood